matrix-org/matrix-spec-proposals/proposals/3593-admin-safety-controls.md

 ## Proposal

-This is what this proposal wishes to fix; a generic interface through which clients could hail data and functionality from it's own server.
+This is what this proposal wishes to fix; a generic interface through which clients could hail data and functionality from its own server.

 A non-goal of this proposal, and this interface, is to exhaustively replicate or spec the entirety of Synapse's admin API.
 Instead, it wishes to give a foundation of properties to easily have future